Name: Waterloo Tavern

 The Waterloo Tavern on Market Street 1900's |

-The Waterloo Tavern was one of Chorley's oldest taverns before it was demolished in the late 1900's to make way for new town centre development, which took the form of the Halifax Building Society.
-It first appeared in directories as early as 1793 as the Ship Inn and in the early 1800's was run by an Ellen Anderton until around 1828.
-At that time, further up Market Street at No.101 was the Waterloo Tavern, run by the Catterall family, who owned and ran the Leicester Mill Quarries up at Anglezarke near Rivington (now a venue for serious rock climbers).
-In 1822 Thomas Catterall was running the Britannia Inn on Water Street but by 1828 he was at the Waterloo Tavern, a Thomas Hattern having replaced him at the Britannia.
+The Waterloo Tavern was one of Chorley's oldest taverns before it was demolished in the late 1900s to make way for new town centre development, which took the form of the Halifax Building Society.
+Located at what was no.101 Market Street in the early 1800s, it was run by the Catterall family, who owned and ran the Leicester Mill Quarries up at Anglezarke near Rivington (now a venue for serious rock climbers).
+In 1822 Thomas Catterall was running the Britannia Inn on Water Street but by 1824 he was at the Waterloo Tavern, a Thomas Hattern having replaced him at the Britannia.

 |